sapphire-cms/sapphire-cms/packages/defectless/README.md

 failure(new Error('Invalid input')); // SyncOutcome<never, Error> - failure with an Error
 ```

+Outcomes created with `success` and `failure` are **explicitly synchronous**.
+They can be used in synchronous flows without escalating the flow to asynchronous mode.

 > [!WARNING]
 > `success` and `failure` are intended **only for wrapping literals**.
 > They are not designed to wrap the return values of function calls or variables.